pedroatgomes/mixed_menssages/README.md

-# Mixed Menssages
+# Responsive Club Website

-### This Codecademy JavaScript portfolio that generates randomly meals based in three different pieces of data.
+### This Codecademy project in this project, I’ll be building your own club group page that will dynamically respond as you adjust the size of your screen!​

 It was made using:
 * VScode
-* Node Js
+* HTML
-* Command line
+* CSS